What is Cystic fibrosis?

 There is no cure for cystic fibrosis, but medications and other therapies can relieve the symptoms.

-• Physical therapy for CF This includes breathing exercises designed to push air between layers of mucus and your chest wall.
+• Physical therapy for CF: This includes breathing exercises designed to push air between layers of mucus and your chest wall.
 They make it easier to clear dirt and soothe clogged airways.
-Some popular exercises include the

-• Autogenic drainage To do this, you either exhale forcefully or exhale.
-This will move mucus from the small airways to the central airways and make it easier to clear.
+• Autogenic drainage: To do this, you either exhale forcefully or exhale slowly.
+This moves mucus from the small airways to the central airways and makes it easier to clear.

 Cystic fibrosis can prevent the intestines from absorbing essential nutrients from food.
 Your doctor may also recommend antacids, a multivitamin, and a diet high in fibre and salt.
 If a person has cystic fibrosis, it is important to